prestonharberts/fedora-40-configuration/docs/firefox.md

 Open Settings, and click the Extensions & Themes button at the bottom.
 Under the Extensions tab, click "Find more add-ons."
 Search and install the following extensions:

-- "Bitwarden - Free Password Manager" by Bitwarden Inc.
+- Bitwarden - Free Password Manager by Bitwarden Inc.
+- Dark Reader by Alexander Shutau
-- "Enhancer for YouTube" by Maxime RF
+- Enhancer for YouTube by Maxime RF
-- "Return YouTube Dislike" by Dmitry Selivanov
+- Return YouTube Dislike by Dmitry Selivanov
-- "SingleFile" by gildas to Firefox
+- SingleFile by gildas to Firefox
-- "SponsorBlock - Skip Sponsorships on YouTube" by Ajay Ramachandran
+- SponsorBlock - Skip Sponsorships on YouTube by Ajay Ramachandran
-- "uBlock Origin" by Raymond Hill
+- uBlock Origin by Raymond Hill
 	- When prompted, allow to run in private windows

 ### Bitwarden